delphinebugner/site-maud/content/events/santa-maria-discantus-1.md

   Cistercian nuns of the monastery of Las Huelgas.
 The concert thus offers an approach to the musical universe around the miracles of the Virgin in the 13th century.

-  With the Discantus ensemble, directed by Brigitte Lesne, as part of the 900th birthday of the Abbaye Prémontré, next to Laon (02).

   With the Discantus ensemble, directed by Brigitte Lesne.